-- Short course intervention therapy (eight to 16 sessions) specifically for treatment of somatising patients has been shown to be remarkably effective in improving function and reducing distress.
+- Short course intervention therapy (8-16 sessions) specifically for treatment of somatising patients has been shown to be remarkably effective in improving function and reducing distress.

 - The sessions combine general advice such as stress management, problem solving and training in social skills, with specific interventions targeted at the amplification and need-to-be-sick features of somatisation.

 Mindfulness therapy is a feasible and acceptable treatment and can be used in conjunction with SSRIs.

 There is only low-quality evidence for the use of selective serotonin reuptake inhibitors (SSRIs) vs placebo or other treatment for treating SSD.
 There are psychiatric disorders associated with somatisation, specifically anxiety and depression.
 These respond well to treatment but, especially with antidepressants, it is important to start with low doses and to increase them progressively to avoid side-effects that may be present at the beginning of treatment and which might discourage the patient from continuing.
 One study reported the successful use of duloxetine.

 - Complications may result from invasive testing and from multiple evaluations that are performed while looking for the cause of the symptoms.

 - A dependency on pain relievers or sedatives may develop.